pfgithub/scpl/docs/actions/logworkout.md

 > This action is not yet complete.
 Some arguments may be missing.

+> This action requires that Shortcuts has permission to use WFHealthKitResource,[object Object].

 ### usage
-`logworkout [???][???][???][???][???]`
+`logworkout undefined=[???] undefined=[???] undefined=[???] undefined=[???] undefined=[???]`

 ### arguments
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFWorkoutTypePickerParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDateFieldParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDurationQuantityFieldParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFHealthQuantityFieldParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFHealthQuantityFieldParameter